satellite-image-deep-learning/techniques/README.md

 ## Image registration
 Image registration is the process of transforming different sets of data into one coordinate system.
 Typical use is overlapping images taken at different times or with different cameras.
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the XY translation between two images with sub-pixel accuracy.
 Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
+With [additional pre-processing](https://scikit-image.org/docs/dev/auto_examples/registration/plot_register_rotation.html) image rotation and scale changes can also be calculated.
 * [cnn-registration](https://github.com/yzhq97/cnn-registration) -> A image registration method using convolutional neural network features written in Python2, Tensorflow 1.5
 * [Detecting Ground Control Points via Convolutional Neural Network for Stereo Matching](https://arxiv.org/abs/1605.02289) -> code?
 * [Image Registration: From SIFT to Deep Learning](https://www.sicara.ai/blog/2019-07-16-image-registration-deep-learning) -> background reading on has the state of the art has evolved from OpenCV to Neural Networks